 In addition to recent implementations of electronic medical records in physician clinics, Sarah Bush Lincoln’s goal of becoming “wired” spans the entire organization.
 Departments such as patient billing, materials management, staff scheduling, and risk management use computerized systems to collect and analyze data.
 Sarah Bush Lincoln launched a new website in 2011 that offers interactivity and engagement to its users, as well as launching a patient portal.
 Portal participants can request an appointment, request a medication refill, view their test results and talk with their doctor or mid-level provider’s office online.
 People may also pay their bills online.

-The nation’s Most Wired hospitals are leveraging the adoption and use of health information technology to improve performance in a number of areas, according to Health Care’s Most Wired 2013 Survey.
-As a field, hospitals are focused on expanding and adopting technology that protects data and optimizes communication.
+The nation’s Most Wired hospitals are leveraging the adoption and use of health information technology to improve performance in a number of areas, according to Health Care’s Most Wired 2014 Survey.
+Hospitals are focused on expanding and adopting technology that protects data and optimizes communication.

 Of note, social media is catching on among the Most Wired hospitals for crisis communications.
-Nearly one-half compared with one-third of total responders use this media.
-More than 25 percent offer care management messages and chats with physicians.
+More than 35 percent of Most Wired hospitals use social media to deliver care management messages and 40 percent provide mobile applications for secure messaging with patients.
 Sarah Bush Lincoln also uses social media such as blogs, Facebook, Twitter, YouTube and Flicker to better engage the community in conversation.